 How books can help your child with big emotions

 Children may be little, but they sure do come with some big feelings.
-Big emotions are normal and a healthy part of their development.
-Books are a really good resource to help children understand what’s happening around them and how they are feeling.
+It can be hard to explain that big emotions are a normal and healthy part of their development.
+That's why books are a really good resource to help children understand what’s happening around them and how they are feeling.

 None of us were born knowing how to control big emotions and our children will take a while to learn.
 This is okay – time is something they have plenty of.
 In the meantime, the job for us as their parents or caregivers is to nurture their ability to manage their emotional responses in healthy, adaptive ways.

 Your child may not understand everything that’s happening currently with the global pandemic.
 They will hear words they don’t understand, and are very good at sensing when life is a little different and when you may be worried.
 They will have lots of questions about why they can’t visit the library, see their friends or have to wash their hands for a really long time and more often.

 If your child is experiencing big emotions, talk to them in a way they will understand.
 If you’re discussing illness you might even like to use the e-book Birdie and the Big Sickness by Andrea Baldwin as a way of answering some of their questions.
 Children’s Health Queensland has a series of these e-books and resources available to families.

 When a happy, scary, or frustrating event occurs in a story, pause and look at the picture together.
 Examine characters’ facial expressions, how they are standing, and what they are doing?
 Ask, ‘Look at her – how do you think she’s feeling right now?’ or ‘Have you ever felt that way?
 And if so, when?’
 Let your child know how important it is for them to describe their feelings and it’s okay to express and share them with others.